The First Zen Institute is Reopening

 a word..." , Sokei-an Sasaki, New York City, 1933

-From the First Zen Institute, © 2012 IUniverse: Original Nature, a translation and commentary on the Platform Sutra 80 years in the making.
+Original Nature, a translation and commentary on the Platform Sutra 80 years in the making. © 2012 IUniverse.

 Based on lecture notes taken by his students back in the 1930s, Sokei-an Sasaki's translation and commentary on the Sixth Patriarch's Platform Sutra is now available in book form, some 80 years after the original lectures were delivered by America's